 Turning Garbage into Fuel

-Edmonton’s Waste-to-Biofuels and Chemicals Facility is the first industrial scale waste-to-biofuels facility in the world to turn household garbage into biofuels and biochemicals..
+Edmonton’s Waste to Biofuels and Chemicals Facility is the first industrial scale waste to biofuels facility of its kind to turn household garbage into biofuels and biochemicals.

 The facility was built and is owned and operated by Enerkem Alberta Biofuels, a subsidiary of .
-Using Enerkem's proprietary technology, it will convert 100,000 tonnes of municipal solid waste into 38 million litres of biofuels and chemicals annually and help Alberta reduce its GHG emissions.
+Using Enerkem's proprietary technology, it will convert 140,000 tonnes of municipal solid waste into 38 million litres of biofuels and chemicals annually and help Alberta reduce its green house gas (GHG) emissions.
 (Waste-based biofuels can reduce GHG emissions by more than 60% when compared with fossil fuel production and landfill operations.)

-The City of Edmonton is currently diverting up to 60% of residential waste from landfill primarily through recycling and composting.
-The Waste-to-Biofuels and Chemicals Facility will enable the City to increase that diversion rate to 90% by 2016.
+The City of Edmonton is currently diverting over 50% of residential waste from landfill primarily through recycling and composting.
+The Waste to Biofuels and Chemicals Facility will help the City to increase that diversion rate to 90%.